serverlessresearch/srk/docs/source/Examples/lambci.rst

 It is also possible to inject environment variables via the ``--env-file`` parameter of ``docker run``.

-Updates to the function, the runtimes files or the environment file require a restart of the container.
+Updates to the function, the runtime files or the environment file require a restart of the container.
 The helper program ``entr`` can be used to automate this.
+It can be installed via ``apt install entr`` (Ubuntu), ``yum install entr`` (Amazon Linux 2) or ``brew install entr`` on MacOS X.

 Please see the following shell script as a loader for a LambCI lambda container.

 ::